A7.8: Main page

 In some instances, pay of individuals, groups or bands at a particular site within an establishment may be supplemented by discretionary additions, under schemes approved by Treasury.

-The retention and recruitment allowance is designed to assist with the retention or recruitment of employees where recognised difficulties exist.
+The recruitment and retention (RAA) allowance is designed to assist with the retention or recruitment of employees where recognised difficulties exist.
 The criteria for the award of an RRA and the associated rules for its implementation and payment are set out below.

 2.3.
 Awarding criteria

-Factors affecting retention and recruitment of employees such as general skill shortages, market forces, regional factors or the need to attract and/or retain individuals with rare skills can be considered.
+Factors affecting recruitment and retention of employees may include general skill shortages, market forces, regional factors, or the need to attract and/or retain individuals with unique or highly marketable skills whose loss would jeopardise the delivery of the organisation’s business.
 RRAs will not be used to compensate employees for moving to a new location, for taking on more responsibility, as a consolation prize where an individual has missed out on promotion, or to reward long service or loyalty.

 An RRA will only normally be payable on grounds of location where there is clear evidence that difficulty is being experienced in attracting recruits to, or retaining employees in, a particular location.
 This may be on grounds of isolation or working conditions.